Home » Slow Cooker » Slow Cooker Japanese Chicken Curry

 • Thighs can be used instead of breasts, but they’ll cook quicker.

-• The Japanese curry mix I buy comes in a variety of spice levels.
-I linked to "mild", but they also have medium-hot, hot, and extra hot.
+• The Japanese curry mix comes in a variety of spice levels: mild, medium-hot, hot, and extra hot.

 • This recipe is designed to be a thick, stew-like curry.
-Feel free to add a little more broth at the end if you want it saucier.
+Feel free to add a little more broth at the end if you want it saucier, but don’t add too much or you’ll dilute the curry flavor.

 • Once cooled, store leftovers in an air-tight container in the fridge for up to 3-4 days.